uktrade/public-data-api/README.md

 If the AWS user has the ListBucket permission, 404s are proxied through to the user to aid debugging.

+## Shutdown

+On SIGTERM any in-progress requests will complete before the process exits.
+At the time of writing PaaS will then forcibly kill the process with SIGKILL if it has not exited within 10 seconds.

 ### Running locally

 ```